 But the fact is they do wanna snuggle with you to get some extra warmth from you.
 But during the summer, warmth is not a big deal.
-So, seasonality is a really matter.
+So, seasonality really matters.

 Uncomfortable petting techniques

 So, If you are a first-time canine owner, you might not have a good idea of how to pet a dog.
-So, the way you are petting your Newfoundland can be slightly annoying him.
+So, the way you are petting your Newfoundland can be slightly annoying.

 When you pet your canine friend if his/her enthusiasm and mannerisms are a little wired.
 So, there may be something wrong.

-Most of the trainers and vets believe that petting or cuddling is not a really relaxing activity for many of the dogs.
+Most trainers and vets believe that petting or cuddling is not a really relaxing activity for many of the dogs.
 They define that as a method of stimulating.